mrac/ui-components-css/CSS-RESPONSIBILITY.md

 }
 ```

-In both cases however it looks like the component itself is never responsible for setting its own **external layout**.
-This responsibility is left to its ancestors.
+In both cases however it looks like the component itself should never be responsible for setting its own **external layout**.
+This responsibility should be left to its ancestors.

-Nevertheless default values may be preset.
+Nevertheless default values may be preset:

 ```css
 .MyInput {